ariscript/multiserver/README.md

 ### Mojang

-By creating any minecraft servers (using MultiServer or not), you agree to follow the [relevant terms](https://www.minecraft.net/en-us/terms)
+By creating any Minecraft servers and using any other Minecraft content (using MultiServer or not), you agree to follow the [Minecraft EULA](https://www.minecraft.net/en-us/eula).

-MultiServer is in no way affiliated with or endorsed by Mojang AB, the Minecraft name, or Microsoft Corporation.
+MultiServer is in no way affiliated with or endorsed by Mojang Synergies AB, the Minecraft name, or Microsoft Corporation.